behreajj/CamZup/README.md

 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
 - `Yup2`, which extends `PGraphicsOpenGL`, similar to `P2D`, a "2.5D" renderer;

-The `FX2D` renderer, based on Java FX, is not fully supported by Processing, so it's not supported here.
+The `FX2D` renderer, based on Java FX, is not distributed with Processing, so it's not supported here.
 The `Yup3` renderer treats the positive y axis, (0.0, 1.0, 0.0), as world up.

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.
 The division between `pfriendly` and `core` is a protective measure.
 The aim is to retain the library's usefulness even as bugs in `pfriendly`, or changes to the underlying `Processing` library, cause trouble.